0xtr1gger/hack_the_web/information_gathering/subdomain_enumeration/subdomain_enumeration.md

 - Third-party services
 	- Querying third-party datasets of historical DNS query results, provided by services like [`SecurityTrails`](https://securitytrails.com/), [`Censys`](https://censys.io/), [`Shodan`](https://www.shodan.io/), [`BinaryEdge`](https://www.binaryedge.io/), [`VirusTotal`](https://www.virustotal.com/gui/), [`WhoisXMLAPI`](https://main.whoisxmlapi.com/), etc. The use of these services doesn't involve sending any requests directly to the target server, but rather querying independent databases.

+- Public sources
+	- Any internet resource leaves traces, and some of these traces are exposed to the public.
+Internet archives, developing and collaboration platforms, and other sources are valuable for investigating not only subdomains, but security posture of the target and sometimes even sensitive information.

 - Certificate Transparency
 	- Analyzing TLS certificates issued for a given domain to find certificates associated with its subdomains by inspecting publicly available append-only Certificate Transparency (CT) logs.